mammenarjun2/Terragrunt-Ansible/README.md

 ```
 Now you have a playbook that is ready to run with ansible's push method.
-Simply run the below command with your created user in the master node vm.
+Simply run the below command with your created user in the master node vm to
+push the playbook config to your dev vm.

 ```sh
 ansible-playbook -u yourusername --ask-become-pass  nginx.yml